l0wigh/Fluorite/README.md

 - Dynamic configuration with auto-reload for styling.
 - Organizer mode, let you swap windows freely.
 - Works with multiple monitors.
 XMonad style.

+## Why BETA ?

+I'm trying to go for a stable release for early June (around 8...
+If you know you know).
+In this short period of time (writing this on 30 May), I would like to implement some more features and catch some bugs.

 ## Documentation ?